 You must enter this process fully committed and with a solid understanding of the risks of surgery, the health and weight loss expectations and what we need of you as a patient in order to assist you in the most effective way possible.
 We are here to support you.
-The surgery is only the beginning and you must enter into it with the expectation that it's a life-commitment and a lifetime of follow-up.
-Strict adherence to the program is essential to your health and safety!
+The surgery is only the beginning and you must enter into it with the expectation that it's a life-commitment and a lifetime of follow-up and strict adherence to the program is essential.

-Ellner Bariatric 5555 Reservoir Dr, Ste 203 San Diego, CA 92120 Phone 619-286-7866 Fax 619-286-7867 www.EllnerBariatric.com
+Ellner Bariatric 2878 Camino del Rio South, Ste 303 San Diego, CA 92108 Phone 619-286-7866 Fax 619-286-7867 www.EllnerBariatric.com